 The cattle drive in Oberstdorf is still the oldest tradition in the Upper Allgäu and the one at Schöllang is as familiar as ever.
 This tradition is as much a part of the village as the mountains are, and accordingly, is a fantastic festival in this region to look forward to each year.

 The real party begins When the Cattle Drive is over!
-Folk fair, music, dancing, and lots of local food.
-It’s common for seats at the tables to be filled as early as 10:00 a.m. as the festival has already been underway for a couple of hours.
+Folk fair, music, dancing, and lots of food.
+It’s common for seats at the fest tables to be filled as early as 10:00 a.m. as the festival has already been underway for a couple of hours.

 The annual Cow Bell is presented to the best herdsman once the parade ends.
 The local oompah brass band entertains everyone in the large tent area where you’ll find brats, pretzels, and of course, beer.
 The festive atmosphere is something you will not soon likely forget and it is truly a unique experience.
-Get there early for a good view, then take a seat next to your new friends and … “Party Til the Cows Come Home.”
+Get there early for a good view, take some memorable photos, then take a seat next to your new friends and … “Party Til the Cows Come Home.”

-Almabtriebe and Viehscheid Dates – 2017
+Germany Almabtriebe and Viehscheid Dates – 2018

 Austria – 2018